irgreenstock/eleventy-base-blog-2/content/blog/IGpost.md

 ---
-title: Creating a Tip Calculator
+title: Creating a Tip Calculator with JavaScript
 date: 2024-02-25
 tags: -IG
 ---

-## Creating a tip calculator with JavaScript

-<div>This shows how JavaScript can be utilised to calculate a tip and provide the final bill
+<div>This shows how JavaScript can be utilised to calculate a tip and provide the final bill.
+The codepen embed below shows a simple front end which can display the result of the calculation.

 ``` js